mssola/conventions/cpp.md

 {
 }
 ```

-The rationale for this is K&R. Classes are treated as functions in this case
-because that's how I do it (yes, I don't have any clever excuse for this).

 Use one **space** after each keyword.
 For pointers and references, use a
 single space before `*` or `&`, but not after.
 All binary operators should have